robgpm-arch/TestYourself/SECURITY_REMOVAL.md

 If you want, I can:
 - Prepare the exact `git filter-repo` or BFG commands tailored to this repo and a safe push plan.
 - Create a GitHub Actions workflow to refuse commits that include common secret filenames.

+Helper script

+- There is a helper at `scripts/purge-history.sh` that wraps `git filter-repo` usage.
+Review it locally and run from a safe machine after backing up.